jsventures/jobsearch-content/content/05_offer_stage/02_negotiating.md

 This strategy is not limited to just compensation.
 Suppose you were leveled lower at dream company vs good company but overall compensation was comparable (or even higher at dream company).
 However you evaluate that the expectations, responsibilities, and growth at good company would be higher.
 If those things are important enough to you, ask yourself whether you are willing to walk away from dream company.
 If so, let your recruiter know that without the higher level you cannot accept.

-For more tips we recommend you loop up [pattio11's salary negotiation article][patio11] as well as other negotiation resources.
+For more tips we recommend you loop up [pattio11's salary negotiation article][negotiate] as well as other negotiation resources.
 An hour or two of research could you net you an addition $100,000+ -- definitely worth your time!

 ### A word on exploding offers
 This is an unfortunate tactic used to close a candidate and prey on their fear that the offer may fall through.
 Hiring good people is hard.
 The company has already heavily invested in you by having you go through their process.
 They will not rescind if you need more time.
 Be polite but firm with your recruiter about your needs and expectations.